VJWQ/LeetCode-note/sidedish/README.md

-Containing small tools and basic knowledge.
+Tool algorithms and basic concepts.